-We call upper articulations, θ_u , to the articulation joints that take parte in the joints chain from the body reference system to the camera reference system.
+We denote θ_u to the angles of the articulation joints in the chain connecting the body reference system to the camera reference system.

-3.1.3 Image features
+3.2.3 Image features

-The stated goal is to bring the image features to the desired ones, therefore we define the vector of parameters of image features as s and the vector of the desired parameters of image features as s .
-But these parameters must be expressed in terms of the robot degrees of freedom, in order to use the Jacobian to determine the feature sensitivity respect to each articulation positions changes.
+Visual servoing stated goal is to bring the image feature values to the desired target values.
+We denote the vector of parameters obtained as the image features as \mathbf{s} and the vector of the desired image feature parameter values as \mathbf{s} .
+But these parameters must be expressed in terms of the robot's degrees of freedom, in order to be able to define the Jacobian that characterizes the image feature sensitivity respect to changes in each articulation position.
+The camera reference system allows to express the image feature positions according to the robot's camera intrinsic and extrinsic parameters.
+Figure 3.6 shows the projection of a point over the camera's image plane.